hu-macsy/lama_old/src/doc/user/reference/vector.rst

     DenseVector<ValueType> z( 4, 0.0 );

-Having vectors and scalars (as Scalar or value) you can perform vector addition, subtraction and scaling with a scalar in text-book syntax:
+Having vectors and scalars (as Scalar or value) you can perform vector addition, substraction and scaling with a scalar in text-book syntax:

 .. code-block:: c++